imraj569/Hello_Telegram_Bot/README.md

    pip install -r requirements.txt
    ```

-3. Open the `.env` replacing the values with your own:
+3. create and Open the `.env` replacing the values with your own:

    ```plaintext
    BOT_TOKEN=your_bot_token